Ajetski/ajet-chat/readme.md

 ## GraphQL Learning Project

-A simple hello world application for learning graphql.
+A model application for learning graphql.

 ### Usage
 play around with [the final product](https://graphql-hello-world-ajet.herokuapp.com)